CONTACT US NOW | (925) 932-0201

 However, it’s possible to create a response rather than a reaction.
 What’s the difference between the two?
 It’s a pause.
 There's a pause between the reaction and the response, and that is what makes all the difference when you’re receiving porn addiction help.

 What’s important to remember is that you’re not going to get rid of your natural reaction.
 The reaction is always going to happen because it’s driven by the subconscious mind, by emotions and how you feel in the moment.
 But feelings are NOT facts.
-Oftentimes you feel things, but they’re not actually factual, and they might have nothing to do with the truth in the moment.
-Just because you feel some kind of way, doesn’t mean you need to act on that feeling.
+Oftentimes you feel things, but those feelings don’t necessarily reflect reality.
+Just because you feel some kind of way, doesn't mean you need to act on that feeling.
 You can pause before you react, and then you can respond, instead.
 A response is thought out after you process your emotion.
 The cognitive part of your brain is active and in charge when you take the time to respond when you work through your porn addiction.

 How do you get to the response rather than just reacting?
 When you start to notice feelings welling up, like frustration, sadness, or anger, take a moment to notice that you feel it.
 Let that noticing be a signal to you that you need to pause and take a personal interior timeout.
 You can also take an actual timeout by saying, “Hey, I need a few minutes, but I'll come back to you.” or “I just need to take a few minutes.”
 It’s helpful and respectful to say you’ll come back to the situation at hand.